bryanaka/data-transpiler/readme.md

 - Better API
 - Run in both a node and browser environment
 - Test beyond the basic cases (add more tests)
-- Provide more efficent algorithms that reduce the amount of time it takes
+- Provide more efficent algorithms to produce faster operations
 - (maybe) implement promise-based async computation (see lazy.js)